Public Humanities Fellowships

 Applications must contain:

 The resume should summarize academic projects and achievements, work experience, skills, and university and community involvement.
 You may find it useful to look at the following handbook if you are wondering how to frame your skills for work in a non‐academic setting.

-The cover letter should be no more than 3 pages (12 pt, double spaced) and address the following questions:
+The cover letter should be single-spaced (no more than two pages) and address the following questions:

 - What draws you to the CIH Public Humanities Program?